ByPona/Paylocity/README.md

 - npx playwright test

 There is a bug when test are run in parallel with the API, multiple 401 are returned.
 Then parallel execution is disabled

+The bug reports are located inside the BugChallenge folder.
+They are split into UI Bugs and API Bugs, along with a Summary Test Report (.txt) file.